 “My grandma says different.”

 Oh.
 She knew all about Grandmas and their funny ideas.
 Granny Rose had lots of them.
 She didn’t want to call his grandma a liar, “Well, I’m not one.”

 “Hmmm, if you say so,” The hand left her jaw “It’s not broken, but that jack-ass plowed you.
 We need to get ice on it.”

-She blinked at him some more.
+Christy blinked some more.
 She felt kind of stupid.
 Probably from getting plowed.
-Lena would sure call her stupid if she found out she’d been walking and writing in her notepad….
+Lena would sure call her stupid for walking and writing in her notepad….
 Oh no… she searched the dirt, “I dropped my notepad.”

 “Yeah, here it is.”
 He picked it up.

 “Shit.”
-The serious eyes landed on her right hand.
+The eyes landed on her right hand.

 That was when she noticed the pain.
 She looked down to see the pencil jammed into her palm, “Uh-oh.”

 “Yeah,” He pulled the point out where it had dug under the skin, “It’s not too bad, but let’s get that cleaned up.
 Hold on.”